Killer robot vacuum deal: The Roborock S5 dips to just $360

 A few months ago I remodeled my basement, and the resulting layer of crud made it the perfect testing ground for the Roborock S5 -- a robot vacuum that can also mop.
-It did a great job overall, which is why I'm excited to share this deal: For a limited time, and while supplies last, Amazon has the Roborock S5 2000Pa all-floors vacuum for $360 with promo code ROBOROCKS5.
-That matches the lowest price we've ever seen for this vacuum.
+It did a great job overall, which is why I'm excited to share this deal: For a limited time, and while supplies last, Amazon has the Roborock S5 2000Pa all-floors vacuum for $359 with promo code CNETRBRK.
+If you're keeping score, that's a buck cheaper than the last time we saw a deal on this vacuum and is the lowest price we've ever seen for this vacuum.

 I've owned early-generation Roombas and late-model Ecovacs, but the S5 remains my favorite robot sweeper to date.
 That's largely because it seems smarter and more efficient than others I've tried.